w3c/wai-interactive-lists/README.md

 #### Problems with Jekyll serve and Livereload

-Rather than using the Netlify server Jekyll has it's own dev server which supports `-livereload` for automatic browser refresh of chode changes.
-However this [id not work](https://github.com/w3c/wai-coga/issues/1) on Windows due to problems with the EventMachine gem.
+Rather than using the Netlify dev server, Jekyll has it's own which supports `-livereload` for automatic browser refresh of code changes (not HMR).
+However this [did not work](https://github.com/w3c/wai-coga/issues/1) on Windows due to problems with the EventMachine gem.
 It might now be fixed so we can try the following:

 - Ensure the gemfile has gem `'wdm', '>= 0.1.0' if Gem.win_platform?` to stop file system polling
 - run the server with `bundle exec jekyll serve --livereload`